 The project handles participants' data, including name, last name, email address and workplace.
-An information form will be issued to participants in accordance with EU Regulation 679/2016 regarding the processing of personal data.
-At the beginning of the pre-training questionnaire, participants will be asked to confirm that they have read and understood the information form above mentioned and whether they authorize their data processing.
-Should a respondent decline authorization, the survey will instantly end, excluding the participant from the training course impact evaluation but not preventing his/her access to the asynchronous e-learning course and to the MelaMEd platform.
-A notice is shown prior to the questionnaire automatic closure, alerting participants in case they accidentally denied permission.
+Participants will be provided with an information form in accordance with EU Regulation 679/2016 regarding the processing of personal data.
+At the beginning of the pre-training questionnaire, participants will be asked to confirm that they have read and understood the information form and whether they authorize their data processing.
+Should a respondent decline authorization, the survey will instantly end, excluding the participant from the training course impact evaluation but not preventing the access to the asynchronous e-learning course and to the MelaMEd platform.
+An alert is shown before the questionnaire automatic closure, warning participants in case they accidentally denied permission.